ibm-cloud-docs/vmwaresolutions/services/ocp_overview.md

 ### Installation configuration files
 {: #ocp_overview-bastion-install-config-file}

-The installation configuration file on the bastion is named `install-config.yaml.bak`.
-This file is a copy of the original `install-config.yaml` file that was used during installation by the installer program `openshift-install`, which is also located in the installation configuration directory.
+The installation configuration file named `install-config.yaml.bak` is located in the installation directory on the bastion.
+The file is a copy of the original `install-config.yaml` file that was consumed by the `openshift-install` program to generate the ignition files.
+The generated ignition files can also be found in the installation directory on the bastion.

-The installer uses this file to generate the ignition configuration files that are used to configure the cluster VMs.
-With a copy of this file, you can generate a fresh ignition file, for example, if you are adding more workers to the cluster.
-It is important to always have a backup of this file for future management.

 The `oc` and `kubectl` command-line tools from the Red Hat OpenShift client software are on the bastion.
 The installer program, named `openshift-install`, is used to install OpenShift and can also be used to generate fresh ignition files.